born2net/remoteValues/README.md

 node server.js
 </pre>

-The server by default listens to connection on port 8080
+The server by default listens to connections on port 8080

 User configuration and interaction
 ------------------------------------------------------------------------